-CLARIFICATION: This article was meant to briefly introduces and clarify his culinary journey in the restaurant line with the important events that had occurred through his service in the industry.
-This article was written based on the Chef’s true life event, with permission given to his youngest son, Ethan Wong (to some, I am known as Ah Hoe) to edit, codified, compose, compile, publish and use all the photo(s) and material(s) related to this article.
+CLARIFICATION: This article was meant to briefly introduce and clarify his culinary journey in the restaurant line with the important events that had occurred through his service in the industry.
+This article was written based on the Chef’s true-life event, with permission given to his youngest son, Ethan Wong (to some, I am known as Ah Hoe) to edit, codified, compose, compile, publish and use all the photo(s) and material(s) related to this article.

-During this period of time was when he refine his skills and cooking techniques.
-Many customer gave him suggestion on flavor, texture, taste and presentation.
-Thanks to their advises and comments that he improves his cooking skills to the best he could.
+During this period of time was when he refined his skills and cooking techniques.
+Many customers gave him suggestions on flavor, texture, taste, and presentation.
+Thanks to their advice and comments that he improves his cooking skills to the best he could.

-For 5 consecutive years, he and his wife struggled through rain and shine with his small humble stall before saving enough to move to a shoplot at Changkat Bukit Bintang in the 1987, November.
-He gave his stall to his younger brother who venture off his on journey to Kow Siew Restaurant.
-My father told me, during that time, when they was moving to this location, my mother did not even realized she was pregnant with me.
+For 5 consecutive years, he and his wife struggled through rain and shine with his small humble stall before saving enough to move to a shop lot at Changkat Bukit Bintang in 1987, November.
+He gave his stall to his younger brother who ventures off his own journey to Kow Siew Restaurant.
+My father told me, during that time when they were moving to this location, my mother did not even realize she was pregnant with me.

-On 1990, the landlord sold the shop for RM250,000.
-With the new landlord wanted to refurbish the shop into travel agency, they had to relocate again.
-They moved a few blocks away to a corner lot on the opposite row under a huge mango tree by the road side.
+In 1990, the landlord sold the shop for RM250,000.
+With the new landlord wanted to refurbish the shop into a travel agency, they had to relocate again.
+They moved a few blocks away to a corner lot on the opposite row under a huge mango tree by the roadside.

 This period of Keong Kee Restaurant is where I remembered more of the details.
-Everyday was busy as usual, with them started preparing the ingredients in the morning as early as 8.00am.
-There was three stove, the middle one was meant to prepare gravy and the one on the right is the hot water.
-These two was powered by kerosene and the stove on the left was heated with charcoal.
-Every now and then, my father have to rush to the kerosene tank and give it a few pump then back to his stove to resume cooking.
+Every day was busy as usual, with them started preparing the ingredients in the morning as early as 8.00 am.
+There were three stoves, the middle one was meant to prepare gravy and the one on the right is the hot water.
+These two were powered by kerosene and the stove on the left was heated with charcoal.
+Every now and then, my father has to rush to the kerosene tank and give it a few pumps then back to his stove to resume cooking.
 Meanwhile, he had to lift the left wok up to a corner and refill with charcoal from time to time.

-Funny thing was sometime, he would be late to prepare the charcoal stove prior to his opening hours, my mother would have to inform the customer that the charcoal stove are not yet ready to be used.
+The funny thing was some time, he would be late to prepare the charcoal stove prior to his opening hours, my mother would have to inform the customer that the charcoal stove is not yet ready to be used.
 Those were the days with all the antique kitchen setup.

 Fast forward to 1998, we moved to Taman Tun Dr. Ismail (TTDI) at Jalan Tun Mohd Faud.
 I remember clearly that the back of our shop faced the Pasar Besar TTDI.

-Business there was exceptionally well, the crowd starts at 11.00am whereas our opening hour is 11.30am.
-It was crowded throughout the entire lunch hours which end at 2.30pm.
-For a short 3 hour period, Chef Keong alone manage to pull off a whooping 250 – 300 plates of Cantonese noodle.
+Business there was exceptionally well, the crowd starts at 11.00 am whereas our opening hour is 11.30 am.
+It was crowded throughout the entire lunch hours which end at 2.30 pm.
+For a short 3 hour period, Chef Keong alone manages to pull off a whopping 250 – 300 plates of Cantonese noodle.

 As my brother graduate from high school in 2000, he went forth to assist in my father’s business as he shows interest in the culinary industry.

-Old fashioned folks they are, they did not make any announcement about their relocation.
+Old fashioned folks they are, they did not make an announcement about their relocation.
 Business went from the top to the bottom.
-It took some time before the news spread and his regular customers flocks his restaurant “complaining” that they dearly misses his food.
+It took some time before the news spread and his regular customers flocks his restaurant “complaining” that they dearly miss his food.

-On January 2006, I enrolled in Diploma in Culinary Arts (Académie de Toulouse, France) at Taylor’s College.
-However, at the end of 2006 my mother was diagnose with breast cancer that I have to quit my studies and step forward to assist the business.
+In January 2006, I enrolled in a Diploma in Culinary Arts (Académie de Toulouse, France) at Taylor’s College.
+However, at the end of 2006, my mother was diagnosed with breast cancer that I have to quit my studies and step forward to assist the business.

-With me getting a hang of the daily operations, my brother decided to venture off to other local Chinese restaurant to further develop his culinary techniques and skills in early 2007.
+With me getting a hang of the daily operations, my brother decided to venture off to other local Chinese restaurants to further develop his culinary techniques and skills in early 2007.

-Chef Keong has always explore and self taught the Chinese culinary techniques, mostly from watching television cooking shows though.
+Chef Keong has always explored and self-taught the Chinese culinary techniques, mostly from watching television cooking shows though.
 However with his years of experience in the kitchen that he almost instantly mastered them.

-It was on one evening, a friend of his requested him to cook a hokkien noodle and his friend really loves his version of Hokkien noodle.
-Chef Keong has never cook this noodle to serve any customer before.
-Thereafter, the words spread and we got more and more request for this noodle.
+It was on one evening, a friend of his requested him to cook a Hokkien noodle and his friend really loves his version of Hokkien noodle.
+Chef Keong has never cooked this noodle to serve any customer before.
+Thereafter, the words spread and we got more and more requests for this noodle.
 However, we keep this noodle only available under certain circumstances owing to that Chef Keong’s version of Hokkien noodle are stir fry to dried to produce the unique aromatic flavors.
 So it is always a pain to clean the wok after each time he cooks them.
-Hence, many of our customer were disappointed that they weren’t able to try his version of Hokkien noodle.
+Hence, many of our customers were disappointed that they weren’t able to try his version of Hokkien noodle.

-There was another group of Singaporean who used to come in pair and more interestingly, in their superb cars of about 6 – 7 cars in total – Lamborghini, Ferrari and Porsche, taking up the entire stretch of parking spaces in front of our shop.
-Usually at about 11am, they would call my mother, “Hi lady-boss, we have just cross the Malaysia-Singapore border, now at Johor Bahru.
-We should arrive at your restaurant around 2pm”.
+There was another group of Singaporeans who used to come in pairs and more interestingly, in their superb cars of about 6 – 7 cars in total – Lamborghini, Ferrari, and Porsche, taking up the entire stretch of parking spaces in front of our shop.
+Usually at about 11 am, they would call my mother, “Hi lady-boss, we have just crossed the Malaysia-Singapore border, now at Johor Bahru.
+We should arrive at your restaurant around 2 pm”.

 A few years later, the shop next door was for sell and Chef Keong brought it.
-Rather than paying rental, paying off bank loans is much more worth it.
+Rather than paying the rental, paying off bank loans is much more worth it.
 It took about 1 year to renovate the shop.
 At around 2010 – 2011, we finally moved to our newly renovated restaurant.
-Better services from open kitchen and ceiling fan to a closed kitchen and air conditioned.
-Separating the kitchen removes the smoke coming from the wok, providing an improvement service to our customer.
+Better services from the open kitchen and ceiling fan to a closed kitchen and air-conditioned.
+Separating the kitchen removes the smoke coming from the wok, providing an improved service to our customer.

-Here he continue to improves his culinary skills and getting more request from customer to cook per-reservation dishes.
+Here he continues to improve his culinary skills and getting more requests from customers to cook per-reservation dishes.

-These are some of the per-reservation dishes that Chef Keong produce to served his regular customers.
+These are some of the pre-reservation dishes that Chef Keong produces to served his regular customers.
 Some of them have been his loyal customer since the 1980s, watching all his children growing and witnessing his legacy.
 From a customer to a friend, many have become.

-With his dear wife’s condition deteriorate, Chef Keong decided to retire from the culinary industry with the last business day on 2014 January 28th.
-Chef Keong dear wife passed away after battling the cancer for a decade on 2015 September 29th.
+With his dear wife’s condition deteriorates, Chef Keong decided to retire from the culinary industry with the last business day on 2014 January 28th.
+Chef Keong dear wife passed away after battling cancer for a decade on 2015 September 29th.

-Today, on the year of 2017, as a retiree he spend most of his time at home looking after his grandchildren.
-He still do have a habit of waking up in the wee hours, driving through the morning traffic to meet his friends at some coffee shop around Pudu area for a glass of local hot coffee and breakfast.
+Today, in the year of 2017, as a retiree he spends most of his time at home looking after his grandchildren.
+He still does have a habit of waking up in the wee hours, driving through the morning traffic to meet his friends at some coffee shop around the Pudu area for a glass of local hot coffee and breakfast.

-Even today, sometimes we still do receive some phone calls from our customer looking to make a table reservation only to have them disappointed.
-There is still request from friends (customer turned friends) asking Chef Keong to serve again as they dearly misses his cooking.
+Even today, sometimes we still do receive some phone calls from our customers looking to make a table reservation only to have them disappointed.
+There is still a request from friends (customer turned friends) asking Chef Keong to serve again as they dearly miss his cooking.
 Chef Keong says that if I want to let it go, I will let all of it go.

-This conclude the brief life event of Keong Kee Restaurant (强记面食), famously known as 强记大树头 or 强记生虾面 (Keong Kee Sang Har Mee), a legacy of Chef Keong also known as Ah Keong 阿强.
+This concludes the brief life event of Keong Kee Restaurant (强记面食), famously known as 强记大树头 or 强记生虾面 (Keong Kee Sang Har Mee), a legacy of Chef Keong also known as Ah Keong 阿强.